notasausage/simply-social/README.md

 # Simply Social
-A web application code challenge from InVision, accepted and completed by Patrick Haney using Gulp, Panini, Sass and standards-based HTML & CSS (and a bit of JavaScript too).
+A web application code challenge built using Gulp, Panini, Sass and standards-based HTML & CSS (and a bit of JavaScript too).

 *Note: This project uses Gulp 4.0.
 To run it, you'll need to install Gulp 4 globally but can run older versions of Gulp locally.*